ansys/pyensight/doc/source/calc_functions.rst

-Computes a scalar variable whose value is the Iblanking flag of selected parts.
-Returns undefined for unstructured parts.
+Computes a scalar variable whose value is the Iblanking flag of the selected parts.
+This function returns ``undefined`` for unstructured parts.

 .. _IJKValues: